thedatatribune/dyPixa/README.md

 > Depending on the project's requirements, you might need to download pre-trained models for sentiment analysis or color combination generation.
 Check the project documentation for instructions on acquiring these models.

 3. Run/Enhance the Project:
 > - Follow the project-specific instructions in the documentation _(to be updated)_ to use _dyPixa_ for text analysis, color combination generation, abstract image creation, and text overlay.
-Once you are inthe working directory, i.e., `./dyPixa`; you can also start enhancing the code.
+Once you are inthe working directory, i.e., `dyPixa`; you can also start enhancing the code.
 Being open-source, maintainers would :heart: to merge your contributions.

 ## Usage